-When a debtor refuses to pay a debt on a voluntary basis, for example, a debt arising from an unpaid invoice, creditor has a possibility of commencing the debt collection process; enforcement.
+When a debtor refuses to pay a debt voluntarily, for example, a debt arising from an unpaid invoice, the creditor has a possibility of commencing the debt collection process; enforcement.

-However, before starting a judicial debt collection, it is advisable to send a debtor a payment reminder.
-Generally, there is a high probability that a debtor will settle his debt in order to avoid a long and expensive court procedure and / or procedure performed by a notary public.
+However, before starting a judicial debt collection, it is advisable to send a payment reminder to a debtor.
+Generally, there is a high probability that he will settle his debt to avoid a long and expensive court procedure and / or procedure performed by a notary public.

-If a debtor does not pay his debt even within the given additional deadline, creditor may submit a motion for enforcement to the notary public on the basis of an invoice which is a trustworthy document.
+If a debtor does not pay his debt even within the given additional deadline, the creditor may submit a motion for enforcement to the notary public based on an invoice which is a trustworthy document.